Sales Tax

 tax, including any applicable discretionary sales surtax, on those

-$100,000 over the previous calendar year.
-Additionally, effective July
+of $100,000 over the previous calendar year.
+Additionally, effective

-1, 2021, marketplace providers are required to register to collect and
+July 1, 2021, marketplace providers are required to register to

-electronically remit sales and use tax on taxable sales they facilitate
+collect and electronically remit sales and use tax on taxable sales

 If you hold an active certificate of registration or reemployment tax